nixtec/unigw/README.md

 $ php -f unigw-server.php

-if you want to run it from another branch
+if you want to run it from dev branch
 $ cd unigw

 $ git fetch

-$ git checkout branch-name
+$ git checkout dev

 $ php -f unigw-server.php

+#### Your MySQL table may need to be updated

 You can view test page by http://127.0.0.1:7014